vipuljain96/WikiSearch-Mobile-Wikipedia/README.md

   * Wikipedia Page View
   * Top News Articles in India

-The Following App has the functionality likes:
+The App has the following functionalities like:
   * Can Search Any Information Over Wikipedia
   * Can See the Top News headlines of India.
   * Can See their History.